-- successful completion of preclinical studies, including activities related to an IND and minimally efficacious dose studies in animals, where applicable and requested under the good laboratory practice, or GLP, requirements of the FDA; - approval of INDs for our product candidates to commence planned or future clinical trials; - · successful enrollment in, and completion of, clinical trials; - successful data from our clinical programs that support an acceptable benefit-risk profile of our product candidates in the intended populations; - successful development, and subsequent clearance or approval, of companion diagnostic tests for use in identifying potential patients; - · receipt of regulatory approvals from applicable regulatory authorities; - establishment of arrangements with third-party manufacturers for clinical supply and commercial manufacturing and, where applicable, commercial manufacturing capabilities; - establishment and maintenance of patent and trade secret protection or regulatory exclusivity for our product candidates; - commercial launch of our product candidates, if and when approved, whether alone or in collaboration with others; - · enforcement and defense of intellectual property rights and claims; - maintenance of a continued acceptable safety profile of the product candidates following approval; and - · retention of key research and development personnel.
+- successful completion of preclinical studies, including activities related to preparation of an IND and minimally efficacious dose studies in animals, where applicable and required, under the requirements of the U.S. Food and Drug Administration, or FDA, or another regulatory authority; - · approval of INDs for our product candidates to commence planned or future clinical trials; - · successful enrollment in, and completion of, clinical trials; - successful data from our clinical programs that support an acceptable benefit-risk profile of our product candidates in the intended populations; - successful development, and subsequent clearance or approval, of companion diagnostic tests for use in identifying potential patients; - · receipt of regulatory approvals from applicable regulatory authorities;

+- establishment of arrangements with third-party manufacturers for clinical supply and commercial manufacturing and, where applicable, commercial manufacturing capabilities; - establishment and maintenance of patent and trade secret protection or regulatory exclusivity for our product candidates; - commercial launch of our product candidates, if and when approved, whether alone or in collaboration with others; - · enforcement and defense of intellectual property rights and claims; - maintenance of a continued acceptable safety profile of the product candidates following approval; and - · retention of key research and development personnel.